EdD in Leadership - Higher Education Student Affairs

 A $50 nonrefundable application fee is required.
 The fee is payable with a credit card or electronic check.
 Fee waivers are available to alumni and employees of Lewis & Clark.
 Participants in special programs are also eligible for a waiver.
 Go this page for information about the fee waiver process.

 Candidate are required to write three essays.
-The doctoral program essay topics and instructions are listed below.
-Essays may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed or faxed).
+The doctoral program essay topics and instructions are listed at the bottom of this page.
+Essays may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed, or faxed).

 Three Letters of Recommendation